Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-11-Create-insider-risk-policies.md

      ![](../media/sc-900-lab14-T3-1.png)

-    i.
-Privacy tab: For users who perform activities matching your insider risk policies, this setting will determine whether to show their actual names or use anonymized versions to mask their identities.
+    i. **Privacy tab**: For users who perform activities matching your insider risk policies, this setting will determine whether to show their actual names or use anonymized versions to mask their identities.
 Select **Do not show anonymized versions of usernames** then select **Save**.
 Select the **Policy indicators** tab.

       ![](../media/sc-900-lab14-T3-2.png)

-    ii.
-Policy indicators tab: Once a policy triggering event occurs, activities that map to the selected indicators are used in determining the risk score, for the user.
+    ii. **Policy indicators tab**: Once a policy triggering event occurs, activities that map to the selected indicators are used in determining the risk score, for the user.
 Policy indicators selected here are included in the Insider risk policy templates.
 Scroll to view all the indicators available and any associated information.
 Under **Office indicators**, select **Select all**, scroll down and then select **Save**.
 Select the **Policy timeframes** tab.

       ![](../media/sc-900-lab14-T3-3.png)

-   iii.
-Policy timeframes tab:  The timeframes you choose here go into effect for a user when they trigger a match for an insider risk policy.
+   iii. **Policy timeframes tab**: The timeframes you choose here go into effect for a user when they trigger a match for an insider risk policy.
 The Activation window determines how long policies will actively detect activity for users and is triggered when a user performs the first activity matching a policy.
 Past activity detection Determines how far back a policy should go to detect user activity and is triggered when a user performs the first activity matching a policy.
 Leave the default values.
 Select the **Intelligent detections** tab.

       ![](../media/sc-900-lab14-T3-4.png)

-    iv.
-Intelligent detections tab:  Review the options here.
+    iv. **Intelligent detections tab**:  Review the options here.
 Note the domain settings and how they relate to the indicators.

       ![](../media/sc-900-lab14-T3-5.png)